 Training is necessary to ensure that these canines understand proper manners.
 Otherwise, their exuberance can get the best of them.
 They are pretty easy to train when approached correctly, though.

 Due to their long back, the Corgi is not the healthiest breed.
 Their average lifespan is just over 12 years old.
-According to a survey done by the Kennel Club, the highest causes of death are cancer and “old age,” according to a survey done by the Kennel Club.
+According to a survey done by the Kennel Club UK, the highest causes of death are cancer and “old age”.

 Pembroke Welsh Corgis are particularly prone to eye problems.
 Nearly 25% of this breed has eye problems of some sort, while only 6.1% of the Cardigan Corgi does.
 Besides this slight deviation, both of these Corgi breeds are pretty similar as far as health goes.

 Eye conditions can include everything from progressive retinal atrophy and canine glaucoma.
-PRA often occurs in dogs over six years old, while glaucoma is more common in very senior dogs.
+PRA often occurs in dogs over 6 years old, while glaucoma is more common in very senior dogs.

 PRA is a progressive disorder that isn’t easy to treat.
 Often, these dogs end up blind at some point.